 Packing peanuts, bubble wrap, crumpled kraft paper, and air bags are all good options, but they won’t all work for everything.
-See the UPS packaging guide for tips on determining the appropriate choice for your items.
+See the FedEx packaging guide for tips on determining the appropriate choice for your items.

 Cushioning is probably the most variable cost in Amazon and eBay packaging.
 You can easily end up using half a cubic foot of packing peanuts for one item and two cubic feet for another, even though you’re using the same box.

 Here are some sample costs: